Can Gut Health Affect Sleep? What Human Research Shows About the Gut Microbiome

-Can't sleep even when you do everything "right"?
+Can't sleep even when you seem to be doing everything right?

 Sleep is not controlled by melatonin alone.
-It depends on a larger biological system that includes the brain, gut microbiome, circadian rhythm, cortisol rhythm, immune signaling, neurotransmitter pathways, meal timing, stress level, and light exposure.
+It depends on a wider system that includes the brain, the circadian clock, cortisol rhythm, the nervous system, meal timing, stress, light exposure, and, as an area of active research, the gut microbiome.

 Key Takeaways

-The gut microbiome may influence sleep through the gut-brain axis, microbial metabolites, immune signaling, tryptophan and serotonin pathways, cortisol rhythm, and circadian timing.
+The gut microbiome may relate to sleep through the gut-brain axis, microbial metabolites, immune signaling, tryptophan and serotonin metabolism, cortisol rhythm, and circadian timing.
+Much of this is still being worked out.

-However, poor sleep is not always a gut problem.
-Sleep can also be affected by stress, sleep apnea, pain, medications, hormones, alcohol, blood sugar changes, anxiety, reflux, nighttime light exposure, or medical conditions.
+Poor sleep is not always a gut issue.
+It can also involve stress, sleep apnea, pain, medications, hormones, alcohol, anxiety, reflux, evening light, or a medical condition.

 When to Speak With a Healthcare Professional

-Talk with a qualified healthcare professional if you have persistent insomnia, loud snoring, gasping during sleep, suspected sleep apnea, severe anxiety or depression, worsening reflux, chronic pain, unexplained nighttime waking, pregnancy-related sleep problems, or sleep disruption related to medication use.
+Talk with a qualified healthcare professional if you have persistent insomnia, loud snoring, gasping during sleep, suspected sleep apnea, severe anxiety or depression, worsening reflux, chronic pain, unexplained nighttime waking, pregnancy-related sleep problems, or sleep disruption related to medication.

-Gut health can be part of the sleep conversation, but it should not replace medical evaluation when sleep problems are persistent, severe, or affecting daily life.
+For chronic insomnia specifically, professional guidelines recommend cognitive behavioral therapy for insomnia (CBT-I) as the first-line treatment, ahead of medication (Qaseem 2016, ACP guideline).
+Gut health can be part of the wider sleep conversation, but it should not replace medical evaluation when sleep problems are persistent, severe, or affecting daily life.

 Can Gut Health Affect Sleep?